 Influenza virus type B generally produces less severe disease than type A. Outbreaks of influenza type B virus are usually more localized than type A. Both infections occur in the United States between November and March.

 Influenza A is susceptible to antiviral activity of amantadine while influenza B is not inhibited by this drug.

-Diagnosis of recent infection when isolation of the organism by culture is unsuccessful
+Diagnosis of recent infection by influenza virus type B when isolation of the organism by culture is unsuccessful

 The presence of IgM class antibody or a 4-fold or greater rise in titer in paired (acute and convalescent) sera indicates recent infection.

 The presence of IgG class antibody alone generally indicates past exposure.